top of page

 Adaptability as the Deepest Level of Natural Movement

 Real world fitness is about developing your physical capability to adapt to any situation or environment that should present itself.
 It’s about being capable to help yourself and others, rather than being in a state where you have to depend on others to help you.
 Could you climb out of a window and jump down from the second floor of a house if it was on fire?
 Could you efficiently climb over a fence if you needed to?
 Are you in good enough shape to help a friend move to a new home and reliably assist in carrying heavy furniture and appliances?
-The MovNat creed is “be strong to be useful” and that’s true empowerment.
+The creed of Georges Hebert, the founder of Methode Naturelle is “be strong to be useful” and that’s true empowerment.

-MovNat is a physical education system for developing real world fitness (physical adaptability) through the full range of motor skills that the human body has developed through natural environmental pressures.
+Natural movement training is about physical education for developing real world fitness (physical adaptability) through the full range of motor skills that the human body has developed through natural environmental pressures.
 The range of movement skills we practice can be as simple as sitting on the ground and getting back up to standing, or more challenging and complex such as climbing over tall obstacles, lifting heavy objects, or running on rugged terrain.

 Naturalizing the Body: The Antidote to Sedentarism